 New England itineraries with days

-For the ultimate New England road trip itinerary it’s recommended to have at least 3 weeks.
+For the ultimate New England road trip itinerary, it’s recommended to allow at least 3 weeks.
 If you have less time, it’s a good idea to break up the New England itinerary to focus on your favorite parts.

 Ultimate New England itinerary (3 weeks)